- Home

 Sponsored content

 The reasons why myopia cases are rising are still being studied.
-Though, experts are confident that it’s linked to lifestyle factors – including the fact that more children than ever are spending too much time indoors concentrating on near tasks.
+Though, experts are confident that it’s linked to lifestyle factors – including the fact that more children than ever are spending more time indoors concentrating on tasks that are up close.

 While short-sightedness can be corrected with glasses or surgery, it’s important to do what you can to spot it early and take steps to slow its progression.
 If left untreated, myopia can affect long-term eye health and increase the risk of conditions like glaucoma and cataracts in later life.